Last updated on April 18th, 2025 at 12:21 pm

-Their primary purpose is to enhance the visibility of the research by connecting it to specific search queries in academic databases and search engines.
+The primary purpose of the number of abstract keywords is to enhance the visibility of your research by connecting it to specific search queries in academic databases and search engines like Scopus or PubMed.

 Determining the optimal number of keywords for an abstract is crucial.
 Most journals and publishers recommend using 3 to 5 keywords, which strike a balance between specificity and breadth.